-But System Restore might not always be successful, and it can fail for various reasons.
-You may get errors (as shown in the image below) like “System Restore did not complete successfully” on Windows 10, 7, or other versions.
-You may also see variations of this error like ‘System Restore failed,’ ‘An unspecified error occurred during System Restore,’ ‘0x80071a91 system restore’, ‘System restore windows 10 error 0x8000ffff’, error '0x80070091' and such.
+However, System Restore might not always be successful and can fail for various reasons.
+You may get errors (as shown in the image above) like “System Restore did not complete successfully” on Windows 11, 10, 8, or other versions.
+You may also see variations of this error like ‘System Restore failed,’ ‘An unspecified error occurred during System Restore,’ ‘0x80071a91 system restore’, ‘System restore Windows 10 error 0x8000fffff’, “error 0x80070091“, to name a few.

 The first and easiest solution to fix a System Restore failed error is to try another restore point.
-The point you have selected may have gotten corrupted and prevented you from completing the restore successfully.
-Hence, you are eliminating that possibility by using a different restore point.
+The point you have selected may have become corrupted and prevented you from completing the restore successfully.
+Hence, by using a different restore point, you eliminate that possibility.

-To choose a different restore point and perform System Restore, please follow the steps below.
+Please follow the steps below to choose a different restore point and perform System Restore.

 1: In the Search bar, type System Restore and click Create a restore point from the list of results that appear.